Thinking of buying a new pad but need a mortgage to do it? It’s well worth getting to grips with the process of how to bag a mortgage now.

-You need to be prepared for lenders to assess your bank statements to work out if you can afford a mortgage, so be upfront and honest from the start.
+You'll need to be prepared for lenders to assess your bank statements to work out if you can afford a mortgage.
+Your credit score can also have a big impact.

 What does loan to value mean with a mortgage?

-The loan to value – or LTV – is the size of the mortgage compared to how much your property is worth and is usually expressed as a percentage figure.
-The lower the LTV, the lower the mortgage interest rate tends to be.
+The loan to value – often shortened to LTV – is the size of the mortgage compared to how much your property is worth.
+It’s usually expressed as a percentage figure.

 For example, if a mortgage is offered at 90% LTV, you’ll need to find a deposit of 10%.
-If a mortgage is offered at 75% LTV, you’ll need to find a bigger deposit of 25% – but rates will typically be lower.
+The lower the LTV, the lower the mortgage interest rate tends to be.

 How long should I fix my mortgage for?